Cartrigger/angelauramc.github.io/markdown/wiki/going_further/MODPACKS.md

 Popular examples of these can be found on both the [Modrinth](https://modrinth.com/modpacks) and the [CurseForge](https://www.curseforge.com/minecraft/modpacks) website.

 ## Official Modpacks from PojavLauncherTeam
-* [PojavOptimize (crystall1nedev, Chuck_Norris_)](https://github.com/PojavLauncherTeam/PojavOptimize) - A collection of mods to improve the performance and user experience.
-* [PojavOptimize (GaucovyAero)](https://www.mediafire.com/folder/6p1xqhmmihf7x/PojavOptimize) - For maximum FPS, this modpack ships with the lowest settings possible.
+N/A

-These modpacks are specially made for PojavLauncher, but it doesn't mean you can't try them on PC too!
+These modpacks are specially made for AmethystLauncher, but it doesn't mean you can't try them on PC too!

 # Installing Modpacks